 The Board of Directors is intensifying its efforts to develop the operations of the Bank in a manner consistent with the expectations of its stakeholders and regulators.
 As part of these efforts, amongst others, it has approved the revised 3-year business plan which will allow the Bank to fulfil its business objectives and become profitable.
-The revised business plan will enable the Bank to increase its operations substantially during this period and requires a share capital increase, for which the major shareholder of the parent company, Ancoria Investments Plc, has already committed to participate.
+The business plan incorporates the impact of COVID-19 and the disruption it has caused to the Bank's customers, depositors and staff.
+In this respect, the business plan has considered downside scenarios and has used conservative economic inputs to derive expectations for its short to medium-term strategy.